Delayed speech – Why?

-The visually impaired baby cannot see what others do and therefore does not copy their actions.
-They do not use facial expressions and body language as they are not aware of it.
+- The visually impaired baby cannot see what others do and therefore does not copy their actions.
+They do not use facial expressions and body language as they are not aware of them.
 They will not point their fingers at something or wave goodbye unless they are specifically taught.

-In the very early stage of language development, 0-2 years of age, the baby who can see, reacts to words as they are usually accompanied by gestures or some form of visual input.
+- In the very early stage of language development, 0-2 years of age, the baby who can see, reacts to words as they are usually accompanied by gestures or some form of visual input.
 The mother will ask the baby ‘Do you want a bottle?’ and at the same time show the bottle to the baby.
-The baby learns to associate the words with what he sees.
+The baby learns to associate the words with what is seen.

 First Words – 2-7 years

-During this phase, the child links words with symbolic play.
+- During this phase, the child links words with symbolic play.
 The child will take a box and push it around saying, ‘Brrr, brrr, ’playing it is a car.
 Real, concrete experiences are very important to help expand life experiences and language.
-Language development is built on the previous phase and will therefore also be delayed in this phase.
+Language development is built on the previous phase and will therefore also be delayed for the child with a visual impairment.

-The visually impaired child also struggles with the personal pronouns.
-You will hear the child, speaking to you, saying, “You want to sit on my lap.,” when she/he wants to sit on your lap.
+- The visually impaired child also struggles with the personal pronouns.
+You will hear the child, speaking to you, saying, “You want to sit on my lap.,” when they want to sit on your lap.

 7- 11 Years

-During this phase, the child becomes aware of things like volume, mass, size, and relationships.
-The visually impaired child will also learn about this, but at a later stage.
-Development depends on his caregivers and educators and how much he has learnt during the first stages.
+- During this phase, children become aware of things such as volume, mass, size, and relationships.
+Visually impaired children will also learn about this, but at a later stage.
+Development depends on the caregivers and educators and how much children have learnt during the first stages.